What is In-page Analytics?

 If your inpage analytics not showing clicks, change the threshold value, it might be possible that no clicks have been recorded for the specified threshold value.

-In conclusion, page analytics chrome extension is an easier way to view inpage analytics reports by just opening the specific page without any hassle.
-If you encountering with other types of error regarding inpage analytics reports please ask in the comments below.
+In conclusion, inpage analytics chrome extension is an easier way to view inpage analytics reports by just opening the specific page without any hassle.
+If you encounter with other types of error regarding inpage analytics reports, please ask in the comments below.